-Also: an excerpt of Haruki Murakami's new book; notable books coming out this week.
+Also: the virtues of Fanny Price; notable books coming out this week.